ipfs/devgrants/open-grants/open-proposal-nix-ipfs.md

 ## Maintenance and Upgrade Plans

-All changes to Nix we will upstream, breaking changes into PRs and writing [RFCs](github.com/nixos/rfcs) as needed.
+We will upstream all changes to Nix, breaking out changes into PRs and writing [RFCs](github.com/nixos/rfcs) as needed.

 Changes may be requested during the RFC process, in which case we will make those changes, but we do not expect outright rejection as we think these features will be extremely popular.